 How Can Break-Checking Impact Liability for an Accident

-If someone engages in break-checking it can easily cause a rear-end collision with the vehicle behind.
+If someone engages in break-checking, it can easily cause a rear-end collision with the vehicle behind.
 The question is who is liable for the accident.
 In most cases, the driver in the back is always liable for a rear-end collision.
 However, brake checking could present one potential scenario in which the rear driver can argue that they are not liable when they hit another vehicle from behind.
 Of course, to avoid liability you would need to be able to prove that the other driver was break-checking and caused the accident.

 Even if you can prove that the driver in front engaged in break-checking (or if the driver in front is super honest and admits to it) that does not necessarily mean you will get off the hook for the accident.
 Most cases of break-checking occur because the car in the back is tailgating (following too closely) the car in the front.
 Break-checking is illegal, but tailgating is also illegal.
 In this scenario, determining who is at fault for the accident can be a tricky issue.